Finally having made it to Washington, there was no chance I was going to voluntarily end my Pacific Crest Trail journey short of the Canadian Border.

 Washington was hit by its largest September snowfalls on record, and after being turned around north of Skykomish, at Cutthroat Pass, and at Harts Pass, I now sat in Winthrop, Washington watching the dream of reaching the PCT's northern terminus slip away.

 Many of my fellow hikers had already ended their hikes prematurely due to the knee-deep snowfall and whiteout conditions.
-When you add in convenient government shutdown of the national parks (parks the tail ran through which were now inaccessible), it meant that even more hikers had to end their hikes prior to the Canadian border.
+When you add in the convenient government shutdown of the national parks (parks the tail ran through which were now inaccessible), it meant that even more hikers had to end their hikes before the Canadian border.

 But wait!
 Remember those friends I ran into at White Pass?
 Turns out they were also stuck in Winthrop, and turns out also that they had a car, and more also turns out that they were using that car to drive to Manning Park (in Canada) where they then intended to hike the seven miles south to the US/Canada border and the location of the PCT's northern terminus.

 We piled into the car and drove up to the border.
 A few hours later we arrived at the Nighthawk border crossing where we were given a bit of a hard time by the border patrol agent.
 After successfully making it into Canada we drove for another hour before the trip got exciting and smoke began billowing from under the car's hood.
 We pulled over and proceeded to blankly stare at the smoking engine, not knowing what to do.